godbout/alfred-kat/README.md

 # Issues

-The workflow is currently slow as it's using preg functions heavily.
-I can't get a html parser to handle the KAT html.
-Planning to investigate more later.
+The workflow is currently slow as it's using preg functions.
+Using the html5 parser for deeper nodes is even slower.
+Investigating.

 # Todo